barrydoooit/mwpose3d/docs/GENERATE_TRACKING_RECORD.md

 For each dataset, we can apply the trackers from mmcore to generate tracked/detected positions of human body, which can be utilized in gaming and pose estimation.

-> ⚠️ **Warning:** This feature is only half-runnable.
-The results are far from satisfactory due to missing tracking records for intermediate frames and not being able to save the results.
-We'll update this section once the issues are resolved.
->
 ---

 ### Running the Offline Tracking